truonghothanhcong/Week1_FlickApp/README.md

 The following **additional** features are implemented:

 - [X] Load more data when scroll end.
+- [X] Quick show detail view when long tap on cell of collection view.
+Pan to back.
 - [X] Use Autolayout.

 ## Video Walkthrough